Halloween special offer banner

 Basically, you will write a copy where you will explain why you started looking for the solution and how you came about it.
 And then follow through with how someone else, maybe one of your students, took your help and benefited by using the same solution.

-This all sounds easy when you read it, but when writing the hook story copy, many of us lose track.
+This all sounds easy when you read it, but when writing the story hook copy, many of us lose track.

 Here’s the easy way to get this right: